SWEN90009-2024/SC-BlueRing/docs/meetings/Team Meetings/05-15 Meeting.md

 6. **Pick Up for Presentation**
    - Pick up who is going to do the presentation

+7. **Check response from ED**
+   - Wireframe is no need for sprint4
+   - We need to do the most important user cases
+   -

 1. **Assign tasks(continue work on the following tasks)**
     - Improvements on current UI: Tori, Aoxiang